razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 PostgreSQL is also the database behind [raywenderlich.com](https://www.raywenderlich.com/).
 Naturally, it made sense to explore its features to build our very own [search page](https://www.raywenderlich.com/library).
 Fortunately, there is a nice gem called [pg_search](https://github.com/Casecommons/pg_search) that leverages the search features in PostgreSQL and easily integrate them into a Rails app.
 It’s fairly simple to implement: Once you’ve added it to your `Gemfile`, you can add full text search by including the module and calling the appropriate methods.

 The gem gives a very intuitive API that lets you take advantage of many of PostgreSQL’s search features.
-First let's call `pg_search_scope` by passing a name for the search method and specifying which columns to search against.
+First, to use it, we'd call `pg_search_scope` by passing a name for the search method and specifying which columns to search against:

 ```
 class Content < ApplicationRecord
   include PgSearch